Rmiller5466/CS6970-MPI_Research/README.md

 ### [3.
 Built In MPI method: MPI_Comm_spawn](./MPICommSpawn)

 The third method found involves the "official" way to meet the goal of this project.
-MPI_Comm_spawn is a built in MPI method that can be called within an MPI program that will spawn a set of children processes.
+MPI_Comm_spawn is a built in MPI method that will spawn a set of children processes when called from within an MPI program.
 While there are methods that can interface with the set of spawned children, these were not explored due to the constraint that the source code of the children processes is not available.
 The call to MPI_Comm_spawn done within the parent program is shown:

 ```C
 MPI_Comm_spawn(child_path, child_args, numCpus,